pkese/FsChat/README.md

     </div>
 </div>
 ```
-As you can see, `css` should contain HTML code, e.g.
+As you can see, `css` should contain full HTML tags, e.g.
 - `<style>...</style>` tag, or
 - `<link rel='stylesheet' href='...'>`.